 Is my SLE multi-ride ticket valid on regular Amtrak trains?

 Amtrak honors Shore Line East multi-ride tickets on select Amtrak trains, which are noted on the SLE Schedule.
 The following are valid multi-ride tickets: SLE Monthly, UniRail, UniTicket Ten-Trip or Weekly ticket, which must be presented to ride these select Amtrak trains.
+Multi-ride tickets are nontransferable and only valid for 45 days from the date of purchase for Amtrak cross-honoring.
 Passengers without one of the valid multi-ride tickets will be charged the Amtrak full one-way fare.
 Please note that Amtrak trains do not make all SLE station stops.

 Where can I find New Haven shuttles?